ossf/package-analysis/README.md

 ## Local Analysis

 To run the analysis code locally, the easiest way is to use the Docker image `gcr.io/ossf-malware-analysis/analysis`.
-This can be built from `./build/build_docker.sh`, or the public images can be used instead.
+This can be built with `make build_analysis_image`, or the public images can be used instead.

 This container uses `podman` to run a nested, sandboxed ([gVisor]) container for analysis.